tonykyo3232/Online-File-Manager/README.md

 - [ ] Able to see file's content
 - [ ] Able to upload files
 - [ ] Able to download files
+- [ ] Able to sign up for the account
+- [ ] Able to log in the account